Raptor Aircraft Raptor: Design and development

 The Raptor was a canard design whose main wings have no flaps, a feature which may extend landing and take-off distances, but whose reduced drag may allow higher speeds and reduced fuel consumption.
 Instead of a fuselage-mounted fin and rudder, each main wing has a winglet and rudder.
 The tricycle landing gear is fully retractable.
-The aircraft has been designed (following the area rule) using CAD techniques, and was constructed primarily of carbon fibre, glass fibre and epoxy.
+The aircraft has been designed using CAD techniques, and was constructed primarily of carbon fibre, glass fibre and epoxy.
+The design was conducted to satisfy the area rule, however the aircraft will not travel at high enough speeds for the area rule to be of any benefit.
 The Raptor is to be powered by an Audi 3.0 TDI automotive conversion driving a constant-speed pusher propeller and giving a design cruise speed of 300 kn.

 The company made a point of favourably comparing their aircraft against the Cirrus SR22, which has been the world's best-selling general aviation airplane every year since 2002.
 Raptor Aircraft claim that its plane, compared to the SR22, will be roomier, with a much higher speed, much lower drag, much better economy, and a much lower purchase price.
 The "finished and flying" price, including engine, is intended to be under US$130,000, with an intention to bring that below $100,000.
 Prospective buyers made a $2,000 deposit, held in escrow.
 By December 2018, 1,500 deposits had been received and the company had stopped taking further deposits.
 The company does not advertise conventionally; rather it posts regular video bulletins on YouTube to illustrate progress to interested parties.

 The company proposed that the Raptor would be suitable as a new air taxi aircraft and for light cargo services and they plan on partnering with a company such as Uber.
 Also, they proposed that a turboprop version would become available in due course.
-The company claimed they would "Changing General Aviation in a Big Way", saying:
+The company claimed they would be "Changing General Aviation in a Big Way", saying: